OctopusDeploy/docs/docs/administration/managing-infrastructure/server-configuration/index.md

 ---
-title: Server Configuration
+title: Server configuration
 description: The Octopus Server Configuration screen is available from Configuration > Nodes > Configuration Settings and allows administrators to see which server extensions are enabled for the Octopus Server.
 position: 160
 ---

-## Server Extensions Configuration {#ServerConfiguration-ServerExtensionsConfiguration}
+## Server extensions configuration {#ServerConfiguration-ServerExtensionsConfiguration}

 The Server Configuration screen is available from **{{Configuration,Nodes,Configuration Settings}}** and allows administrators to see which [server extensions](/docs/administration/server-extensibility/index.md) are enabled for the Octopus Server.
 To learn more about customizing server extensions, please see [the documentation](/docs/administration/server-extensibility/customizing-an-octopus-deploy-server-extension.md).